The Estate at Scotney Castle

 The Scotney Castle estate has a long and varied history.
 Our grade one listed parkland, full of magnificent veteran trees, shows its association with a formal dwelling for over 1000 years, and offers great views of the old castle, garden and mansion.
 Sussex cattle have been a proud feature of the landscape since Victorian times but sheep have been grazed for even longer.
 Our woodlands are characteristic of the Wealden landscape and cover 300 acres of our estate.
 They boast connections with wood-pasture, charcoal production and the once lucrative hop industry.
 Our tenant farmer still grows, picks and dries hops at Little Scotney Farm.

 The estate can also be explored through a guided walk.
-Volunteers lead walks throughout the year and highlight the seasonal variations and otherwise unnoticed aspects of our magnificent estate.
+These walks have now finished over winter but will resume from February half term.
+Volunteers lead walks throughout the week and highlight the seasonal variations and otherwise unnoticed aspects of our magnificent estate.
 So if you fancy putting your boots in the car then you would be more than welcome to join us.
 Check our 'What's on' page for the special seasonal walks that take place monthly.

 Dogs are welcome on our estate but we would ask you to keep them on a lead.
 There are drinking bowls in the visitor courtyard and by the walkers toilet block, which are open all year round.